frontendweekly/virga/11ty/posts/2020-04-30-creating-plugins-for-eleventy.md

 Virga was born to learn about Eleventy, so I forked [Hylia](https://hylia.website/) as a starting point so Virga is also a starter kit for Eleventy.
 I'm using it for 2 other blogs([Frontend Weekly Tokyo](https://frontendweekly.tokyo/) and [Sixty Six](https://sixtysix.frontendweekly.tokyo/)) and I've started use Virga as a blog since I didn't think anyone actually using this as a starter kit.

-I've written a few articles mostly about Virga itself and I have nothing to left to write.
+I've written a few articles mostly about Virga itself, and I have nothing to left to write.
 Now I need to think about what I'm going to write.
 I know.
 This is where blogging becomes difficult, right?

 So here it is, this is what I'm doing about it.

-I write a story about what I'm going to implement and I write about it as I do.
+I write a story about what I'm going to implement, and I write about it as I do.
 I don't even know how this story is going to be and that I think makes it interesting.
-This is like a diary but I'll call it a story anyway.
+This is like a diary, but I'll call it a story anyway.

 This is a story about implementing plugins for Eleventy.